-OTC-cleared derivatives represent derivatives that are centrally cleared in accordance with certain regulatory requirements.

-- Total gross derivative contracts include all derivative financial instruments, irrespective of whether there is a legally enforceable master netting agreement or credit support agreement in place. - Amounts offset and amounts not offset relate to legally enforceable master netting agreements and credit support agreements. - Amounts are reported on a net basis in the statement of financial condition when the Company has determined that there exists a legally enforceable master netting agreement and/or legally

-- enforceable credit support agreement and when certain other criteria are met in accordance with applicable accounting guidance on offsetting. - Securities collateral not offset in the statement of financial condition represents the fair value of securities, including accrued coupon, pledged to/received from the counterparties related to derivative financial instruments.
+- OTC-cleared derivatives represent derivatives that are centrally cleared in accordance with certain regulatory requirements. - Total gross derivative contracts include all derivative financial instruments, irrespective of whether there is a legally enforceable master petting agreement or credit support agreement in place - master netting agreement or credit support agreement in place.
+Amounts offset and amounts not offset relate to legally enforceable master netting agreements and credit support agreements. - Amounts are reported in the statement of financial condition, net of cash collateral, when the Company has determined that there exists a legally enforceable master netting agreement and/or legally enforceable credit support agreement and when certain other criteria are met in accordance with applicable accounting guidance on offsetting. - Securities collateral not offset in the statement of financial condition represents the fair value of securities, including accrued coupon, pledged to/received from the counterparties related to derivative financial instruments.

-The following table presents the average quarterly notional amount of the Company's derivative contracts by underlying risk exposure for the year ended December 31, 2023.
-The average quarterly notional amount provides an indication of the volume of the Company's derivative activity.
+The following table presents the notional amount of the Company's derivative contracts by underlying risk exposure as of December 31, 2024.
+The notional amount provides an indication of the volume of the Company's derivative activity.

-AVERAGE QUARTERLY NOTIONAL
+NOTIONAL